GridGain-Demos/ignite-essentials-developer-training/README.md

 ## Setting Up Environment

-* Java Developer Kit, version 8 or later
+* Java Developer Kit, version 8 or 11
 * Apache Maven 3.0 or later
 * Your favorite IDE, such as IntelliJ IDEA, or Eclipse, or a simple text editor.